dqian3/autobahn-artifact/README.md

 5. Select a Machine type.
 Choose t2d-standard-16 (16vCPU, 64 GB of memory) (under General purpose category) Choose Spot for VM provisioning model (to save costs) Choose 20 GB balanced persistent disk (in the Boot disk section).
+This is important!
+If you use a HDD then writing to disk may become a bottleneck.
 Select ubuntu-2004-focal-v20231101 as the Image

 6. Click Create to create the template.